Building Trust with Greater Transparency

 Raleigh faces a severe shortage of tax revenue.

-We lost more than 7 million dollars for this year’s budget when state legislators eliminated municipal privilege taxes that businesses paid to the city of Raleigh.
+We lost more than 7 million dollars in 2017 when state legislators eliminated municipal privilege taxes that businesses paid to the city of Raleigh.
 To maintain our standard of living, we must carefully consider how best to pay for critical services—such as police, fire protection, and solid waste.

-- New and expanding companies have added 1,359 new jobs and $215 million of investment to our city.
+- New and expanding companies adding new jobs and hundreds of millions of dollars in investments in our city.

-- We have a AAA bond rating and maintained that high standard through the recession.
+- We have a AAA bond rating and maintained that high standard throughout the last recession.

 - We’ve been named among America’s most friendly environments for small business and one of our nation’s “Opportunity Cities.”

-- We have a higher number of people living below the poverty level.
+- We have an ever-increasing number of people living below the poverty line.

 Affordable housing is a critical need to consider as we grow.
 As the city becomes more prosperous, we must anticipate the impacts on the market.
 Affordability is more than the price of the housing unit.
 It also includes the ability to have access to jobs, healthcare, and good food.
 Good planning is a critical component of affordability